Azure/bicep-registry-modules/avm/res/service-bus/namespace/topic/authorization-rule/README.md

 ### Parameter: `name`

 The name of the service bus namespace topic.

 - Required: Yes
 - Type: string

 ### Parameter: `namespaceName`

 The name of the parent Service Bus Namespace.
 Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string

+### Parameter: `topicName`

+The name of the parent Service Bus Namespace Topic.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `rights`

 The rights associated with the rule.

 - Required: No
 - Type: array
 - Default: `[]`